-All instructors teaching online courses for the first time are required to complete an orientation session with the institution's Instructional Technology Specialist, Kristen Colebank (kristen.colebank@easternwv.edu or 304-434-8000 ext. \9266).
+Instructors teaching online courses for the first time are required to complete an orientation session with the institution's Online Instructional Consultant, Nikki M. Chandler, nikki.chandler@easternwv.edu.

-Online Instructor Orientation will provide training on the institution's Learning Management System (LMS) and an overview of other potential instructional technologies (i.e. video production based on screen and audio capture, lecture capture tools, audio-enhanced PowerPoint presentations, etc.).
-If the instructor requests training to use instructional tools in addition to Blackboard, that training will be provided.
-Orientation will also discuss components from the Quality MattersTM Rubric, which provide effective design standards for online instruction.
-Resources are also made available to instructors that include suggestions to help instructors create and deliver course materials that fulfill accessibility standards, and copyright and intellectual property standards.
+Online Instructor Orientation provides training on the institution's Learning Management System (LMS) and synopsis of other potential instructional technologies such as video production based on screen and audio capture, lecture capture tools, and audio-enhanced PowerPoint presentations.
+The Online Instructional Consultant provides specific training utilizing instructional tools in unison with Bright space upon request.

+During the orientation session, components from the Quality Matters TM Rubric, a proven, effective design standard for online instruction is discussed.
+Additional available instructor resources include assisting instructors create and deliver course materials to fulfill accessibility standards, and copyright and intellectual property standards.